 - Eligible prospective students may apply to the BIMS PhD Rotation Program by following the standard application process, with the following exceptions:

 - GraduateCAS – Applicants may type “Rotation Program” when prompted for the name of a faculty mentor.

-- After a preliminary holistic application review, the admissions committee will select a set of applicants to invite to the BIMS Doctoral Student Recruitment Weekend in January (either in-person or virtually) for an interview.
+- After a preliminary holistic application review, the admissions committee will select a set of applicants to invite to the BIMS Doctoral Student Recruitment Weekend in February for an interview.
 Interview questions will relate to the applicant’s perseverance, goals, and overall preparedness for doctoral training.

 - Four prospective BIMS PhD students are selected for fall admission.

-- Applicants will receive notification about the rotation program decision (accept or decline) by mid-February, along with information on how to pursue the direct admission process if they have not been chosen for the rotation program.
+- Applicants will receive notification about the rotation program decision (accept or decline) by the first week in March, along with information on how to pursue the direct admission process if they have not been chosen for the rotation program.

 Requirements & Guidelines

-- Applicants who accept an offer of admission to the rotation program are required to complete the three rotations before joining their permanent laboratory in the CVM.
+- Applicants who accept an offer of admission to the rotation program must complete the three rotations before joining their permanent laboratory in the VMBS.